 On the same call, Alliance President and CEO Joseph Craft summed up the year for coal producers as one with a positive start but a disappointing finish.

 "Unfortunately, positive coal market fundamentals soon began to turn negative," Craft said.
 "As the year progressed, the international coal markets deteriorated significantly as weak power demand in Europe, aggressive Russian coal production and collapsing LNG prices all contributed to a significant drop in [thermal coal export prices] since the beginning of 2019."

 Arch Coal Inc. also has two top-producing coal mines in the region, though both mines produce metallurgical coal.
-Production at the company's Leer coal mine rose 24.1% year over year in 2019 while production at its Sentinel mine fell by about 5.4%.
-Arch is in the process of building out Leer South.
+Production at the company's Leer coal mine rose 24.1% year over year in 2019, while production at its Sentinel mine fell about 5.4%.
+Arch is building out Leer South.
 Executives at Arch expect the metallurgical coal mine to essentially be a "carbon copy" of their successful Leer mine.

 "The impact of Leer South on earnings and cash generation should be profound.
 Even at today's relatively depressed metallurgical pricing levels, we would expect Leer South to contribute an estimated $150 million in incremental EBITDA annually and substantially more than that during other points in the cycle," Arch CEO John Eaves said.
 "That kind of step-up will be transformational for our shareholders."

 Contura Energy Inc. produced about 6.6 million tons of coal from its Cumberland mine in 2019, up 2.7% from 2018.